bioinfodlsu/rispice/README.md

 This repository accompanies the paper:

-> **Integrating Chromatin Features with a DNA Language Model Enables Prioritization of Non-coding Variants in Rice Association Studies**
+> **Prioritizing Non-coding Variants in Rice GWAS Loci with a Chromatin-Informed DNA Language Model**

 It includes: